 Water stains can be seen on the drywall ceiling below the bathtub:

 A flashlight and mirror are used to inspect the bathtub drain for leaks.
 The bathtub was filled with several inches of water and allowed to stand for 15 minutes.
 No leaks were found at the bathtub drain.

 Check the Shower Plumbing for Leaks

-I turned on the shower and used the mirror and flashlight to inspect the copper piping, shower valve and shower head arm.
+I turned on the shower and used the mirror and flashlight to inspect the copper piping, shower valve and shower head arm inside the wall.
 Bingo!
-Lot’s of dripping water coming down.
+Lot’s of dripping water.

-Upon careful inspection with the flashlight and mirror, I was able catch a glimpse of the water dripping from the shower arm (i.e. up high by the shower head) onto the shower valve.
-Good – at the least the shower valve is not leaking.
+Upon closer inspection with the flashlight and mirror I was able catch a glimpse of the water dripping from the shower arm (up high by the shower head) onto the shower valve.
+Good!
+At the least the shower valve is not leaking.

-Water is dripping on the subfloor from the shower arm and elbow in the photo below.
+Water is dripping on the subfloor from the shower arm and elbow next photo.
 The white stuff on the 2×4 base plate is drywall dust when I cut the access hole:

-Here’s a view of the shower head.
-The leak is coming from inside the wall at the connection between shower arm and elbow.
+The shower leak is inside the wall at the connection between shower arm and elbow behind the tile:

-The shower head and wall flange were removed to get a look at the plumbing inside the wall.
+The shower head and escutcheon (trim plate) are removed to get a look at the shower plumbing inside the wall: